Clam chowder

 Clam chowder is any of several chowder soups in American cuisine containing clams.
 In addition to clams, common ingredients include diced potatoes, salt pork, and onions.
 It is believed that clams were used in chowder because of the relative ease of harvesting them.
 Clam chowder is usually served with saltine crackers or small, hexagonal oyster crackers.

 Clam chowder originated in the Northeastern United States, but is now commonly served in restaurants throughout the country.
-Many regional variations exist, but the three most popular are New England or "white" clam chowder, which is made with milk or cream; Manhattan or "red" clam chowder, which includes tomatoes; and Rhode Island or "clear" clam chowder, which omits both.
+Many regional variations exist, but the three most popular are New England or "white" clam chowder, which is made with milk or cream; Manhattan or "red" clam chowder, which includes tomatoes instead; and Rhode Island or "clear" clam chowder, which omits both.

 History

 Early documentation of "clam chowder" as known today did not contain milk and was thickened during cooking using crackers or stale bread.
 The first recipe for Manhattan clam chowder, with tomatoes and no milk, was published before 1919, and the current name was attested in 1934.